craftingcity/The-Known-World/Game Notes/Prenotes/'26/Prenotes Jan 03 26.md

 They won.
 Wow, crazy.
 They return to Coalition City with Fulton and begin to sell out all their shit and consolidate money.
 In total they're about 300k networth.

+We followed some people that work in the Guild Mystic Division back into Vault 0, via an entrance in the Center of Arcane Education in [[Coalition City]].

 ### What happened?